codio/knowledge/source/common/develop/ide/editing/jupyter.rst

                }

 - Use guides to :ref:`create a layout <page>` that automatically opens a pane containing JupyterLab or a particular Jupyter NoteBook file.
 The example below shows a 2-Panel layout.
+You can also

       - Create a **2-Panel Layout**.
       - Add a tab and for type select - "File" or select the "Jupyter Lab" type.
-      - Into the **Filename** field paste: "yourjnfilename.ipynb"
+      - Enter the name of your file into the **Filename** field or drag it into it from the file tree.
+      - You can change the :ref:`guide settings <global>` to **Collapsed on Start** and the Jupyter pane will open with the Guides collapsed.

    .. image:: /img/jlablayout.png
       :alt: Configuring the layout for Jupyter Lab